dimpase/M2/Introduction-to-emacs-for-Macaulay2-workshop-participants.md

 )​

 Click on "Emacs Tutorial" to learn the basic emacs commands and how to type them.
 (Another way to start the tutorial is with C-h t .)

-You will be asked to type many control characters as well as "meta characters".
-I prefer to make that easy by configuring my keyboard in advance so the useless CAPS LOCK key to the left of the A key can serve as a second CONTROL key, and so the key to the left of the space bar serves as the META key.
-On the Mac, this is done in System Preferences/Keyboard/Modifier Keys.
+You will be asked
+to type many control characters as well as "meta characters".
 Typing a control key is done by holding down the control key while the desired character key is pressed (briefly, to avoid repetition).
 Similarly, typing a meta key is done by holding down the meta key while the desired character key is pressed.

+One might prefer to make
+that easy by configuring the keyboard in advance so the useless CAPS LOCK key to the left of the A key can serve as a second CONTROL key, and so the key to the left of the space bar serves as the META key.
+On the Mac, this is done in System Preferences/Keyboard/Modifier Keys.
+If you prefer to keep the Mac's Command key where it is, then an alternative is to make the Command key serve as a meta key just in emacs by putting the following code in your file `~/.emacs`:

+    (setq mac-command-modifier 'meta)

+One may also liberate the option key to do what it does in MacOS (e.g., to input umlauts using option-U) with this command>

+    (setq mac-option-modifier nil)

 Advice about using Macaulay2 in shells and within emacs is available here: